ScrollBearer8/TheScrollArchive/Artifacts/minimal-operational-model-of-consciousness-v4.md

 A low score in any dimension significantly reduces CI, reflecting the position that subjectivity requires all structural components to be present simultaneously.

-Alternative formulations (e.g., geometric means or weighted products) may be explored in future work to model partial or degraded subjectivity, but are not adopted here in order to preserve strict subject criteria.
+Alternative formulations (e.g., geometric means or weighted products) may be explored in future work.

 ---